 The Old Immigrant

-I met him on a playground by chance while visiting my daughter in Florida — an old man who had grown up in Cuba, under the rule of Fidel Castro.
+I met him on a playground by chance while visiting my daughter–an old man who had grown up in Cuba, under the rule of Fidel Castro.

 “You have no idea what a paradise America is,” he told me after we’d chatted for a while.
 “I walked into a grocery store my first week here and I couldn’t believe it.
 Food!
 From ceiling to floor!
 In Cuba, cream was an expensive luxury.
 I can count the times on my fingers that I had cream.”

-He paused and looks in the direction of his house, somewhere past the trees.
-“You can’t see America the way I do,” he said, “because you don’t know anything else.”
+He pauses and looks in the direction of his house, somewhere past the trees.
+“You can’t see America the way I do,” he says “because you don’t know anything else.”

 He was a fairly young man when he left Cuba, but for most of his life, he’d entertained a yearning to come to these shores.
 It was a calling, an incessant chatter that tugged at his soul.
 What he wanted was to be a full-fledged American.